Chiral Gravitational Waves in Palatini Chern-Simons: Introduction

 An alternative formulation to Chern-Simons was proposed in \cite{BottaCantcheff:2008pii} in terms of a tetrad and spin connection, with an internal Minkowski metric.
 This model only leads to first-order derivative equations of motion, and hence does not suffer from the same issues as the original CS metric formulation.
 Note that the metric and tetrad CS formulations are generally inequivalent since the tetrad formulation typically leads to a non-vanishing torsion in the curvature.
 Up to date, most physical predictions have been studied for CS in the metric formalism, so the viability of the tetradic CS model still remains to be studied.

 In this paper, we present a third alternative formulation of CS, based on the so-called Palatini formulation \cite{1982GReGr..14..243F}, in which the spacetime metric and the connection are assumed to be independent fields.
 Palatini formulations have been identified in the past \cite{Olmo:2011uz} as a way of avoiding instabilities induced by high curvature interactions, since they avoid higher derivative equations of motion.
-In this paper, we analyze the Chern-Simons interactions in the Palatini formulation, calculate the full nonlinear equations and show they contain only first-order derivatives.
+In this paper, we calculate the full nonlinear equations and show they contain only first-order derivatives.
 Thus, Palatini CS avoids the typical instabilities present in the metric CS model.
 Contrary to the tetradic CS formulation, here we assume the connection to be always a symmetric tensor, which means that the curvature will always be torsion free.
+Note that an extension to Chern-Simons gravity \cite{Boudet:2022wmb, Boudet:2022nub, Bombacigno:2022naf} was recently analyzed using the Palatini formulation as well, and this model was found to contain metric torsion.

+Beside the instability issues there is a purely theoretical motivation to study Palatini's formulation of gravity: from a differential geometry point of view the connection and metric are different concepts.
+The metric is associated to lengths of curves and norms of vectors, while the connection is associated to parallel transport.
+It is then reasonable to treat them as independent entities from a dynamical point of view.
+This exercise, when applied to the Einstein-Hilbert action, gives the usual Levi-Civita symbol, but this is not the case for other interactions, like Chern-Simons theory considered in this paper.

 In addition, we analyze some of the physical predictions of Palatini CS, focusing on the propagation of GWs on an expanding Universe.
 In particular, we analyze linear tensor cosmological perturbations and we first find that the connection does not carry independent tensor degrees of freedom, and thus we can obtain a closed system of equations for the two GW polarizations, just like in the metric CS model.
 Nevertheless, the details of these equations differ from those in the metric CS model, which means that they predict a different phenomenology.